ferdium/ferdium-recipes/docs/configuration.md

 `array[string]` **aliases**<br />
 The list of alternate names that this recipe can be called

+`string` **defaultIcon**<br /> (DEFAULT: undefined)
+A URL for the default icon of the recipe.
+If not provided, then the user must add an SVG file to the root with the name `icon.svg` to serve as the default icon.

 `object` **config** _mandatory_<br />
 This is the Ferdium-specific integration config.